dmartimarti/ot2-protocols/README.md

 git clone https://github.com/Opentrons/opentrons
 ```

-Next, enter to the folder you have created, and then, to the api folder inside it:
+Next, you have to go to the *api* folder inside *opentrons* folder:

 ```
 cd opentrons\api